-Presented by Simon Kim and Janis Yee.
-Moderated by Magued Hanna RGD.
+Presented by Simon Kim and Janis Yee, hosted by Magued Hanna RGD

 Accessibility on the web tends to get prime-time attention, while accessibility for mobile apps is not yet clearly defined.
 As designers, it is our responsibility now to do what we can to create easily accessible mobile apps.
 In this webinar, presenters will discuss challenges with accessibility in mobile apps and look at how we can leverage the mobile OS accessibility function.